bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-8-for-loops.rst

     :align: center
     :optional:

 Here is a control flow diagram for a for loop.
-The code in the initialization area is executed only one time before the loop begins, the test condition is checked each time through the loop and the loop continues as long as the condition is true, and the loop control variable change is done at the end of each execution of the body of the loop, just like a while loop.
-When the loop condition is false, execution will continue at the next statement after the body of the loop.
+In a ``for`` loop, the initialization statement is only executed once before the first Boolean expression evaluation.
+The variable being initialized is referred to as a **loop control variable**.
+The Boolean expression is evaluated immediately after the loop control variable is initialized and then followed by each execution of the increment statement until it is false.
+In each iteration, the update is executed after the entire loop body is executed and before the Boolean expression is evaluated again.
+When the loop condition is finally false, we jump out of the loop and continue at the next statement after the body of the loop.

 .. figure:: Figures/ForLoopFlow.png
     :width: 250px